Johansoltoft/johansoltoft.github.io/_pages/about.md

   /* Additional styles for handling device orientation */
   @media (max-width: 768px) and (orientation: landscape) {
     .responsive-div {
-      flex-basis: 50%; /* In landscape, each div takes about half the width */
+      flex: 1 1 50%; /* In landscape, each div takes about half the width */
       max-width: 50%; /* Aligns with flex-basis */
     }